A woman lying down receiving a facial treatment, with a technician using a specialized tool on her forehead.

 Why choose Microneedling with Exosomes?

-The microchannels made by the microneedling device hugely enhance the absorption of topical treatments and this is where exosomes come into play.
-Exosomes are tiny, naturally occurring vesicles released by cells that carry signals and nutrients to promote healing, regeneration, and communication between cells.
-When paired with microneedling, exosomes penetrate deep into the skin, boosting the regenerative effects of the treatment.
+The most advanced option is the use of exosomes.
+Exosomes are tiny, naturally occurring vesicles released by cells that carry biological signals and nutrients which promote healing, regeneration and communication between cells.
+When applied during microneedling, these exosomes are delivered deep into the skin through the microchannels, dramatically enhancing the skin’s natural repair processes.

-This powerful combination amplifies collagen production, reduces inflammation, and speeds up healing, delivering faster and more visible results.
+This powerful combination amplifies collagen production, reduces inflammation and accelerates healing, resulting in faster and more visible improvements in skin quality, texture and radiance.

-Each treatment contains 10 billion exosomes, a blend of 20 potent growth factors, including cytokines and signalling proteins that stimulate cellular activity and collagen production.
+At the clinic we use only high-quality, scientifically backed products.
+Our recommended option is Purasomes, an Italian multi-patented formulation that combines ethically sourced organic bovine colostrum-derived exosomes with powerful regenerative ingredients.
+Each treatment contains 10 billion exosomes and a blend of 20 potent growth factors, including cytokines and signalling proteins that stimulate cellular activity and collagen production.

 Photo of Dr Caroline Warden GP & aesthetic doctor in hale, altrincham/south manchester in a page about microneedling with exosomes